V-Villagomez/UL_Cryptocurrency_Clusters/README.md

 * As part of the Advisory Services Team of a financial consultancy, a report has been created that includes what cryptocurrencies are on the trading market and determine whether they can be grouped to create a classification system for this new investment.

-* I used raw data and implemented unsupervised learning.
-Used several clustering algorithms to explore whether the cryptocurrencies can be grouped together with other similar cryptocurrencies.
+* Used raw data and implemented unsupervised learning.

+* Used several clustering algorithms to explore whether the cryptocurrencies can be grouped together with other similar cryptocurrencies.

 ## Steps